AdvaySingh1/Video-Streaming/readme.md

 - Determing if there's a server running on the local device at the specified port
   $lsof -i :<port>

+- Express:
+  - Middleware: the format in which the request is received to Express.
+Express.use() accepts a middleware function to mount.
+It stores these middleware functions in a stack.
+Express will use the first middleware function which is able to process the request in the stack.
+  - CORS: cross origin resource service is so that other domains can’t use your API endpoints.
+  - Express.json(), express.static() (for sending static dirs), and cors().
+- API: the application is the backend software.
+There is an API dir for the web app and it has its endpoints where can either be accessed through the client side buttons which send a request, or manually sending a request ourselves.

 More JS in Node context: